gvlos/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
-I am 27 and have been into AI research for 5+ years now.
+I am 28 and have been into AI research for 6+ years now.
-I am currently a research fellow at [Politecnico di Milano](https://www.polimi.it/), working on reinforcement learning in [Marcello Restelli](https://scholar.google.com/citations?user=xdgxRiEAAAAJ&hl=en)'s lab.
+I am currently a PhD student at [Politecnico di Milano](https://www.polimi.it/), working on reinforcement learning in [Marcello Restelli](https://scholar.google.com/citations?user=xdgxRiEAAAAJ&hl=en)'s lab.
 My research is funded by the [AI4REALNET](https://cordis.europa.eu/project/id/101119527) project.
 <!-- I am now a first-year PhD student inside the : using RL to improve electricity and railway networks, air traffic control. -->
 <!-- My research ambition is to use deep reinforcement learning to address fundamental questions in cognitive neuroscience and develop smarter artificial intelligence algorithms. -->